Royalvice/GDB/README.md

 ## Description
 This is an official implementation for the paper [GDB: Gated convolutions-based Document Binarization](https://arxiv.org/abs/2302.02073).

+“We are currently dedicating considerable effort towards the development of DocDiff and working overtime to ensure its timely completion.
+Once the accompanying research paper is accepted, we intend to release the GDB code promptly.
+Our target is to present the work at ICIP2023 in June.”

 This repository comprehensively collects the datasets that may be used in document binarization.
 ## Datasets